toledompm/devops-culture/data_quality_governance/README.md

 ## Data quality trust in security and privacy

 We have a culture who priorize the security of our data with strong privacy standards to build a relationship with clients.

-### Protecting the privacy of their data and information